conan1.jpg

 Authority

 Authority is the thrall and pet management attribute.
-Investing here improves the effectiveness of your followers, increasing their damage output and survivability.
+Investing here improves the effectiveness of your followers, boosting their damage output and survivability.
 If you rely on thralls to do your heavy lifting in combat or to hold objectives while you craft and explore, Authority is worth serious investment.

 Grit